scimorph/secureml/README.md

 ### Compliance Checking with Regulation Presets

-SecureML includes built-in presets for major regulations (GDPR, CCPA, HIPAA) that define the compliance requirements specific to each regulation:
+SecureML includes built-in presets for major regulations (GDPR, CCPA, HIPAA, LGPD) that define the compliance requirements specific to each regulation:

 ```python
 import pandas as pd